 - Manufacturers get to decide who sits on the panels that review the evidence for safety.

 In the case of Sweetmyx, the company’s consultant says it’s safe, so why bother to see if FDA agrees?
+My questions:

 - Pepsi: Don’t you want FDA approval before putting this stuff in your drinks?